-He narrated an important story behind his movie ‘Jalsaghar’ which is based on Tarashankar Bannerji’s short story.
-He went all around looking for a palace for the movie, and just when he was about to give up someone directed him to a palace in Nimtita, and as soon as he saw the palace he knew this was the exact location that he was looking for.
-Later when he mentioned this to the author of the story, who revealed that this very palace and the Zamindars who owned the palace were the inspiration for him to write the story.
-You can make out the sensitivities of the author to capture and potray the spirit of the place so well in his story and the sensitivity of the reader to absorb the same to be able to locate the place by its mere fictional description.
+Satyajit Ray narrated an important story behind his movie ‘Jalsaghar’ which is based on Tarashankar Bannerji’s short story.
+He went all around looking for a palace for the movie, and just when he was about to give up someone directed him to a palace in Nimtita.
+As soon as he saw the palace he knew this was the exact location that he was looking for.
+Later he mentioned this to the author of the story.
+In return, the author revealed that this very palace and the Zamindars who owned the palace were the inspiration for the story.
+You can make out the sensitivities of the author to capture and portray the spirit of the place.
+Also the sensitivity of the reader to absorb the same to be able to locate the place by its mere fictional description.

 Buy ‘Our Films Their Films’ by Satyajit Ray at Amazon

 In the second section, he talks about Italian, American, British, Japanese and Russian films.
 Films that he saw and I assume he likes or found worth his criticism.
 He writes a complete essay on Charlie Chaplin’s autobiography, what it tells about the actor and what it does not.
 He dedicates an essay to Akira Kurosawa.
 The Japanese director who directed Rashomon and is considered to be a genre in himself in the Japanese cinema.

 The book ends with a chapter on Silent films.
 It clearly shows Ray’s admiration for them, for he feels cinema is a visual medium and it should be able to convey everything through visuals and need not require the help of spoken word.
 You can almost feel that he is missing the silent cinema as there seems to be no way to go back to them.